Introduction

 (b) Setting Time:Initial setting time and final setting time represent two crucial physical properties of cement.
 Initial setting time refers to the duration from the moment of adding water to when the cement begins to lose its plasticity.
 Final setting time marks the total time from water addition to the complete loss of plasticity.
 Engineers use the Vicat apparatus to determine these setting times [Ref.
 Fig. 5].
 The Vicat apparatus includes a movable rod, to which the operator can attach any one of the three needles shown in the figure.
 An indicator connects to the movable rod to track penetration.
 The apparatus also includes a Vicat mould, shaped like a split cylinder.

-To determine standard consistency, mix 300 g of cement with about 30% water to form a paste.
-Fill the Vicat mould on a non-porous plate and lower the plunger until it touches the paste.
-If it penetrates to 5–7 mm from the bottom, the consistency is correct.
-If not, adjust the water and repeat until the desired penetration is achieved.
-Once standard consistency is found, proceed to test initial and final setting times.
+Mix 300 g of cement with about 30% water to form a paste and place it in the Vicat mould on a non-porous plate.
+Lower the plunger until it touches the paste, and observe the penetration.
+If it reaches 5–7 mm from the bottom, the consistency is correct.
+If the penetration falls outside this range, adjust the water content and repeat the process until the needle reaches the desired depth.
+After establishing the standard consistency, start testing for initial and final setting times.

-(c) Soundness Test: This test is conducted to find free lime in cement, which is not desirable.
-Le Chatelier apparatus shown in Fig. 6 is used for conducting this test.
-It consists of a split brass mould of diameter 30 mm and height 30 mm.
-On either side of the split, there are two indicators, with pointed ends.
-The ends of indicators are 165 mm from the centre of the mould.
+(c) Soundness Test: Use this test to determine the presence of free lime in cement, which is undesirable.
+Conduct the test with the Le Chatelier apparatus shown in Fig. 6.
+The apparatus includes a split brass mould with a 30 mm diameter and 30 mm height.
+Two indicators with pointed ends are attached on either side of the split.
+The pointed ends of the indicators extend 165 mm from the centre of the mould.

 (d) Crushing Strength Test: To prepare the mortar, 200 g of cement is mixed with 600 g of standard sand (as per IS 650–1966).
 After one minute of dry mixing, distilled water equal to `frac P4+3` (where P is the water for standard consistency) is added.
 The mix is stirred for 3–4 minutes with a trowel.
 It is then placed in a 70.6 mm cube mould (Area 5000 `mm^2`) on a steel plate and compacted using a 25 mm standard rod, 20 times in 8 seconds.
 The mould is transferred to a vibrating table (12000 ± 400 vibrations/min).
 A hopper is attached, the mould is filled, vibrated for 2 minutes, then the hopper is removed.
 The surface is leveled, and after 24 ± 1 hour, the cube is demoulded and cured in clean water.